mohdaliiqbal/vagrant-phd3/README.md

  - [jdk-7u67-linux-x64.gz] (http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html#jdk-7u67-oth-JPR)
  -

-The creation of cluster can be controlled using a variable in Vagrantfile called 'CREATE_CLUSTER', set its value to 0 or anything other than 1.
+The creation of cluster can be controlled using a variable in Vagrantfile called `CREATE_CLUSTER`, set its value to 0 or anything other than 1.

 You directory structure should look like
 ```